 I don't think this has anything to do with the "administrator" defined in the metacat.properties file.

 I looked at the xml_access table on KNB and saw that another metadata file was already controlling the permissions for this data file:

 This can't be the first time something like this has come up, but I'm not sure what the approach is when we have two metadata documents attempting to specify access control for the same data file.

-#4 Updated by Jing Tao almost 9 years ago
+#4 Updated by Jing Tao about 9 years ago

 This happened during the replication.
 In the replication the access rules should be bypassed.
 In the early stage, I think we used the user - "null" which had all permissions to all documents and data.
 I think somebody thinks "null" is not good idea and changed it to the administrator (but i am not 100% sure about this).

-#5 Updated by ben leinfelder almost 8 years ago
+#5 Updated by ben leinfelder about 8 years ago

 In v1.9.5 we use a null replication user to perform replication (rather than the user_owner from the xml_documents table).
 When replication is complete for a document, we set the user_owner and user_updated fields with information passed in the document info block.